 For the widths, the fit results are

-which correspond to have a quark-gluon state slightly more compact in the transverse-momentum space as compared to the valence three-quark configuration. \\ We note that the two sets of parameters in Table~\ref{Tab1} are consistent, within the uncertainty bands, except for the coefficients $A$ and $B$.
+which correspond to have a quark-gluon state slightly more compact in the transverse-momentum space as compared to the valence three-quark configuration.

+We note that the two sets of parameters in Table~\ref{Tab1} are consistent, within the uncertainty bands, except for the coefficients $A$ and $B$.
 However, we found very small sensitivity of the fitted PDFs to the $A$ and $B$ parameters.

 The fit results for the unpolarized parton distributions for the valence up and down quarks, and for the gluon are shown in Fig.~\ref{fig1}, in comparison with the MMHT2014 phenomenological parametrizations~\cite{Harland-Lang:2014zoa} at $Q^2=1$ GeV$^2$.
 The results for the quark PDFs reproduce very well the MMHT2014 parametrization at larger $x$ (from $x\ge 0.2$, in the case of the up quark, and $x\ge 0.4$, for the down quark), while they have a much faster fall-off for $x\rightarrow 0$ than the Regge-motivated behavior of the parametrization.
 The results for the gluon PDF, in the fitted range of $x\ge 0.4$ reproduce well the MMHT2014 parametrization.
 Furthermore, for the probability of the $3q$ and $3q+g$ components of the proton state we find the following results